IamDavyG/DaRuDE/README.md

 1. Extract 21 descriptors from Orca output files into a .csv retaining the same order as MaPhi

 ## What DaRuDE doesn't do
+1. Generate initial geometries or input files
-1. Optimise geometries
+2. Optimise geometries
-2. Check geometry optimisation convergence
+3. Check geometry optimisation convergence
-3. Visualise molecular orbitals
+4. Visualise molecular orbitals
-4. Extract descriptors for more than one Orca output file
+5. Extract descriptors for more than one Orca output file

 ## Orca Input Prerequisites
 Orca input files must contain the following code block to calculate the raw data that DaRuDE extracts